alaayasser01/Unveiling-the-Digital-Mind/README.md

 The references section lists the academic papers and resources referenced in the project.

-Feel free to explore the code notebook and adapt it for your research purposes.
+## Your feedback and collaboration are highly valued.
+Feel free to delve into the details, and I'm open to discussions and contributions!
 ---